Are you clueless about the types of frame shapes available for optical glasses?

 If so, then carry on reading.
 This short post will show you the seven frame shapes for optical glasses.
 There are many different styles and variations of frame shapes you can now find online and on the high street.
 Take a look at the ones below and see which ones you like.

-The oval style is a variation of the rectangle and round, offering wearers that ‘something in-between’.
+A timeless frame which is reinvented every year.
+The oval style is a variation of the rectangle and round, offering wearers that 'something in-between'.
 Oval frame shapes soften facial features so it may not be a good choice if you have a fuller face.
 The characteristic of this frame shape is its elegant appeal; it makes the wearer appear more mature minded and intellectual.

 Another best seller of ours is the Ray-Ban Wayfarer - a frame style in its own right.
 The Wayfarer is also a variation of the rectangle and square frame.
 The Ray-Ban Wayfarer was first seen in the 1950s and was popularized by musicians like Buddy Holly.
 It is a popular choice for those who are fashionable and love retro styles.
 The main characteristics of the frames are the masculine lines and geek chic appeal.
 Since the original Wayfarer has become such a success, Ray-Ban has reinvented the style to create the New Wayfarer and Blaze Wayfarer.

 Be on style this year and wear a Cat-Eye frame.
 Originating in the 1950s and worn by biggest names, Marilyn Monroe, Amy Lame, and Dame Edna Everage, the Cat Eye frame has been historically very popular.
 One of the main features of the cat-eye frame shape is the horn-rimmed frame which flares out at the outer edges, creating a unique shape which makes the Cat Eye frame stand out from the rest.